dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/jira.md

 :::info Need help deploying these sources, or figuring out how to run them in your data stack?

-[Join our Slack community](https://dlthub.com/community) or [book a call](https://calendar.app.google/kiLhuMsWKpZUpfho6) with our support engineer Adrian.
+[Join our Slack community](https://dlthub.com/community) or [book a call](https://calendar.app.google/kiLhuMsWKpZUpfho6) with our support engineer, Adrian.
 :::

 [Jira](https://www.atlassian.com/software/jira) by Atlassian helps teams manage projects and tasks